HomeDing/homeding.github.io/elements/light.md

+---
-# Light Element
+title: The Light Element

-::: excerpt light
+id: light
+tags: ["Element"]
+description: Support GPIO output pins for controlling lights with multiple color channels.
+excerpt: >
-The LightElement is used to send a light value to GPIO pins.
+  The LightElement is used to send a light value to GPIO output pins.
-It can be used as a base class for other light elements using a specific chip or protocol.
+  It can also be used as a base class for other light elements using a specific chip or protocol.
+---

+# {{data.title}}

+::: excerpt {{data.id}}
+{{data.excerpt}}
 :::

 The base implementation in the LightElement can be used for single channel light values like a single LED or a single RGB Led attached directly to GPIO pins.